 To be a successful history student or historian, you must first become a good researcher.
 Research is the skill of locating and gathering information and historical evidence, from many different places.
 This evidence can be found in a variety of forms, including documents, visual material, physical artefacts, oral and digital sources.
 Historians apply their knowledge and skills to locate sources and to extract information, evidence and meaning from them.
 They think critically about every piece of evidence, testing and evaluating its reliability, credibility, usefulness and significance.
 All this makes historians and history graduates skilled at locating, handling and evaluating information.
 Skills like these are not just valued in history, they are in demand in other academic disciplines and a range of professions.

 History teaches you to think and problem-solve

 History can be extraordinarily complex.
-It requires a great deal of detective work, careful thought and problem solving.
+It requires a great deal of detective work, careful thought and problem-solving.
 As historians locate information and evidence, they begin to build up an understanding and a ‘picture’ of the people, event or society being studied.
-As they delve deeper into the past historians almost always find unanswered questions, unclear information or missing pieces of evidence.
-At some point the historian must stop researching and start looking for answers.
-At this point history becomes akin to assembling a gigantic jigsaw puzzle – except there is no box or picture to serve as a guide, and some of the pieces are missing.
+As they delve deeper into the past, historians almost always find unanswered questions, unclear information or missing pieces of evidence.
+After finishing his or her research, the historian must start looking for answers.
+At this point, history becomes akin to assembling a gigantic jigsaw puzzle – except there is no box or picture to serve as a guide and some of the pieces are missing.
 The historian must weigh up their evidence, think logically and laterally, then develop credible and justifiable arguments or theories.